-In general the Board is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of the Company.
-The Board is also responsible for overall corporate governance of the Company.
-The Board recognises the need for the highest standards of behaviour and accountability to ensure that it, and all Company personnel, act in the best interests of shareholders.
+In general, the Board is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of the Company.
+The Board is also responsible for the overall corporate governance of the Company.
+The Board recognises the need for the highest standards of behaviour and accountability in acting in the best interests of the Company as a whole.

 The Board also ensures that the Company complies with all its contractual, regulatory and social obligations.
-The Board has final responsibility for the success of the Company's operations.
-Where the Board considers that particular expertise or information is required which is not available from within its members, appropriate external advice will be taken and considered before a decision is made.
+The Board has the final responsibility for the success of the Company's operations.
+Where the Board considers that particular expertise or information is required which is not available from within its members, appropriate external advice may be taken and considered before a decision is made.

-Without intending to limit the Board's general role, the Board's principal functions and responsibilities include the matters set out below, subject to delegation to Management, as specified elsewhere in this Statement or as appropriate:
+Without intending to limit the Board's general role, the Board's principal functions and responsibilities include the matters set out below, subject to delegation to Senior Management as specified elsewhere in this Statement or as appropriate:

-- (a) formulation and approval of the Company's strategic direction, objectives and goals, - (b) prudential control of the Company's finances and operations and monitoring financial performance, - (c) resourcing, review and monitoring of Senior Management, - (d) ensuring that adequate internal control systems and procedures are in place and are followed, - (e) ensuring that significant business risks are identified and adequately managed, - (f) timeliness, accuracy and effectiveness of shareholders and market reporting and communications, and - (g) establishment and maintenance of appropriate, high ethical standards.
+- (a) formulation and approval of the Company's strategic direction, objectives and goals, - (b) prudential control of the Company's finances and operations and monitoring financial performance, - (c) resourcing, review and monitoring of Senior Management; - (d) ensuring that adequate internal control systems and procedures exist and are complied with, - (e) identification of significant business risks and ensuring that risk is adequately managed, - (f) timeliness, accuracy and effectiveness of communications with and reporting to Shareholders and the market, and - (g) establishment and maintenance of appropriate ethical standards.

-The Board takes advice from the Audit and Risk Management Committee and the Remuneration and Nomination Committee on matters within their respective Charters, however the Board retains final decision-making authority on all issues.
+The Board takes advice from the Audit and Risk Management Committee and the Remuneration and Nomination Committee on matters within their respective Charters, however the Board retains final decision-making authority on those matters.